Key Points:

 What Is a Market Crash?

-crash can be defined in different ways in terms of the manner in which they happen and the different many causes responsible for the crash.
+Stock market crash can be defined in different ways in terms of the manner in which they happen and the different many causes responsible for the crash.

 When the value of the stock prices face a downward fall in a notable section of the stock market, causing a severe damage to the paper money which causes a dramatic decline in the indices and equities known as Stock Market Crash.
-These crashes are caused by several most likely after a speculative Stock market bubble is burst.
+These crashes are caused by several economic factors most likely after a speculative Stock market bubble is burst.

 A stock market crash is process caused by exterior economic events summed up with people's behaviour and mentality in a positive feedback loop hole where less number of sellers encourage more traders to participate in selling their shares.